Whenever a fellow writer or client asks me what I use to create ebooks or print editions, my first question is always, “Mac or PC?”

 - Hire a professional book designer for both your ebook and print edition layouts, which can cost into the thousands of dollars depending on the intricacy or complexity of your layouts.
 If you have the money, this is the way to go, especially if you’ve vetted the interior designer.
 Their experience is worth the expense, but not all writers or self-publishers can afford such costs, and particularly if they plan to release multiple titles.

-- Upload a Word document to Kindle Direct Publishing, CreateSpace or the affectionately known “meatgrinder” at Smashwords and hope for the best.
+- Upload a Word document to Kindle Direct Publishing or the affectionately known “meatgrinder” at Smashwords and hope for the best.
+(And then try not to pull your hair out.)

-- Learn to lay out your own book in Adobe InDesign, a powerful desktop publishing app that gives you the finest of control over your design, but also requires dozens of hours to master and a monthly subscription to an app you may only use intermittently.
+- Learn to lay out your own book in Adobe InDesign, a powerful desktop publishing app that gives you the finest of control over your design.
+Unfortunately, it also requires dozens of hours to master and a monthly subscription to an app you may only use intermittently.

-I’ve experienced each of these processes, whether with my books or those I’ve helped clients create.
+I’ve tried each of these, whether with my books or those I’ve helped clients create.
 Each one has its shortcomings, either in too much time wasted seeking design perfection or too much money spent waiting for a designer to finally finish the book.

-Thankfully, there’s a better way to DIY your self-published book.
+So I’m going to share a better option with you.
+Yes, there’s a better way to DIY your self-published book!

 The opening screen of Vellum is straightforward.

 I can click on an already existing project or import a Word file.
-For this review, we’ll be looking at Sins of the Five Fathers, a posthumous mystery novel written by my uncle that I’m self-publishing in August.
+For this review, we’ll be looking at Sins of the Five Fathers, a posthumous mystery novel written by my uncle that I self-published with him.

 By clicking on Sins of the Five Fathers, I’m taken to the book creation screen: